At Dean Group, we can provide any casting you wish from aluminium alloys using aluminium pressure die casting with our Asia-based partners.

-Aluminium is the lightest metal with a specific mass of 2700 kg/m3, approximately the third of the density of steel, copper and brass, making it ideal for industries where weight is a crucial consideration – and where reducing product weight helps towards energy efficiency and a smaller carbon footprint.
+Being the lightest metal, with a specific mass of 2700 kg/m3, approximately a third of the density of steel, copper and brass, aluminium is ideal for applications where weight is a crucial consideration – and where reducing product weight helps towards energy efficiency and a smaller carbon footprint.

 - Resistance to corrosion